 I developed a combination of techniques and a way to train these so called “stubborn” breeds that works.

 - Find out how I train a so called “stubborn” dog in competitive dog sports

 - Follow along with us on our travels with the dogs – van, tent and camper camping!

 - Learn how I manage my “difficult” dogs on trips

-- Keep your reactive dog safe and happy at home and in public
+- Keep my reactive dog safe and happy at home and in public

-- Find out about training and dog health related activities that I use to keep my dogs as healthy as possible.
+- Find out about training and dog health related activities that I use to keep my dogs as healthy as possible, especially the large breeds.